Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 Call this only after lcd_gosleep() was called.

 ### void lcd_toggle_invert()
-Inverts all pixel values on the display, does NOT touch the framebuffer.
+Inverts all pixel values on the display until called again, does NOT touch the framebuffer.

 ### void lcd_shift_horizontally(uint8_t shift_amount)
 "Shifts" all pixels on the display, does NOT touch the framebuffer.